knqti/samples/_posts/2024-11-20-intro-to-macros.md

 Congrats!
 You just recorded and played back your first macro.

-### Custom formulas

-A common macro application might involve custom formulas.
+### Time sheet calculation

 The following example is a time sheet with employee clock in/clock out times:

 ![time sheet](/assets/images/excel_timesheet.png)

-You would normally calculate hours worked:
+You would normally calculate hours worked with a custom formula:

 1. `=(C2*24)-(B2*24)` in cell D2.
 2. Format the result as Number.

-Instead, record a macro with a shortcut:
+Instead, you can record a macro with a shortcut key:

 1. In the Developer tab, click Use Relative References, and then Record Macro.